danielg-gerlach/gcp-saas-analytics-pipeline/README.md

 ## Dashboard Preview
 The Looker Studio dashboard connects directly to the `saas_analytics` tables in BigQuery, providing an interactive and always-up-to-date view of the business metrics.

-*(placeholder for a screenshot of your finished Looker Studio dashboard)*
+*(placeholder for a screenshot of finished Looker Studio dashboard)*

 ---
 ## Setup & Deployment